soubhagyasethy/FlexDealCartEngine/README.md

 ## Objective

-FlipDeal has given you the project to create the APIs on the backend for their “Cart Page”.
+FlexDealCartEngine has given you the project to create the APIs on the backend for their “Cart Page”.

 ### Endpoint 1: Calculate the total price of items in the cart